Seneca-BSA/bsa/docs/seh500/lab1.md

     ***Figure 1.21** Disassembled Code*

 1. Another way to see the assembly code is to view it live during execution.
-To do that, at the top menu, go to "Windows > Show View > Other" then type in Disassembly.
+To do that, at the top menu, go to "Windows > Show View > Other" and then type in Disassembly.

 ### View the Registers Value and Memory Data during Debug